 On successful completion of the course students will be able to:

-2. Understand design process
+2. Demonstrate their understanding of the design process

-3. Sizing of structural steel members
+3. Size structural steel members

-4. Structural design of a realistic structure.
+4. Structurally design of a realistic structure.

 - Limit states and design loading.